dhansel/IECDevice/README.md

 ```
 IECBasicSerial iecSerial;
+IECBusHandler iecBus(3, 4, 5);

 void setup()
 {
   Serial.begin(115200);
-  iecSerial.begin(6);
+  iecBus.attachDevice(&iecSerial);
+  iecBus.begin(6);
 }

 void loop()
 {
-  iecSerial.task();
+  iecBus.task();
 }
 ```

+The IECBusHandler constructor defines the microcontroller pins (ATN=3, Clock=4, Data=5) to which the IEC bus signals are connected.

+We call the iecBus.attachDevice() function to attach our device to the handler and then call the iecBus.begin() function to initialize the bus.
-begin() must be called once to set the device number and initialize the IECDevice object and task() must be called repeatedly as it handles the bus communication and calls our canRead/read/canWrite/write functions when necessary.
+The iecBus.task() function must be called periodically as it handles the bus communication and calls our canRead/read/canWrite/write functions when necessary.
 See the [IECDevice Class Reference](#iecdevice-class-reference) section for a detailed description of these functions.

 To interact with this device in BASIC, use the following program:
 ```